Jayy001/PyFactoryBridge/README.md

 This is a Python wrapper for the Satisfactory Dedicated Server HTTP API.
 It is designed to make it easier to interact with the API and to provide a more Pythonic interface.

 # Features
-Direct 1:1 implementation to the offical documentation. *Most* API endpoints supported (bar downloading & uploading saves, and some other ways of authenticating).
+Direct 1:1 implementation to the offical documentation.
+All API endpoints supported.
 No need to manually construct URLs or handle HTTP requests.
 Easy to use and understand.

 # Demo